YevheniiKovryzhenko/KGroundControl/README.md

     cd build-static
     ../src/configure -static -no-feature-accessibility -release -opensource -prefix ~/Qt/6.7.2/install-static/ -nomake examples -nomake tests -DQT_FEATURE_xcb=ON -DFEATURE_xcb_xlib=ON -DQT_FEATURE_xlib=ON
     ```
-  * Compile Qt (give it 10x more of what it took you to get here)
+  * Compile Qt (this can take a long time)
     ```bash
     cmake --build . --parallel
     ```
 > [!TIP]
-> You can usually restart this building process from the point it was interrupted by running the same command.
+> You can usually restart the build from where it stopped by running the same command again.

   * If you have somehow made it here, you can proceed to install Qt:
     ```bash
     cmake --install .
     ```
-3. Install QtCreator IDE:
+3. Install Qt Creator IDE:
    ```bash
    sudo apt install qtcreator -y
    ```
-4. Configure QtCreator to use the Qt 6.7.2 library we have just compiled and installed.
+4. Configure Qt Creator to use the Qt 6.7.2 library we have just compiled and installed.
 5. Compile KGroundControl.

 > [!TIP]
-> If you want to deploy KGC to RPi or similar devices, I would recommend [cross-compiling](https://wiki.qt.io/Cross-Compile_Qt_6_for_Raspberry_Pi) everything using a powerful host machine
+> If you want to deploy KGC to RPi or similar devices, cross-compile everything using a powerful host machine
-> instead of attempting to dirrectly compile on the target device.
+> instead of attempting to directly compile on the target device.

 ### With the cross-compiled static version of Qt (open-source)
 > [!WARNING]
-> This is a very advanced topic, and you must have prior experience in cross-compiling for embedded platforms.
+> This is an advanced topic; prior cross-compilation experience is recommended.

 > [!WARNING]
-> This section is still a work in progress, I will update it once I figure out why this does not work as expected.
+> This section is still a work in progress; behavior may vary by setup.

 I am using an Arch Linux host machine for cross-compilation for RPi 5 target.
 Refer to the [official documentation](https://wiki.qt.io/Cross-Compile_Qt_6_for_Raspberry_Pi),
 since it is far more detailed and you are probably not using Arch.
 For now, I will leave some of my notes on the process I have gone through.

 1. Prepare the target:
-    1. Install the official Raspbian image for the RPi 5 and do all the setup you need.
-I recommend using a wired ethernet connection and work remotely though ssh.
+    1. Install the official Raspbian image for the RPi 5 and do the initial setup.
+A wired Ethernet connection with SSH is recommended.
-         If you are actually setting up a brand new OS, don't forget to do a sull system upgrade first:
+         If you are setting up a brand-new OS, don't forget to do a full system upgrade first:
          ```bash
           sudo apt update
           sudo apt full-upgrade